What is Rapid Needs Assessment Survey?

-Caritas will call you on the phone number registered with UNHCR through one of the following numbers:
+“Baseera”will call you on the phone number registered with UNHCR through the following number:

 The interviewer will ask to speak to the head of the family, who will respond on behalf of the whole family.
 In the event that he/she is unable to participate, the phone interview can be postponed to another date or a family member who is aware of the family’s financial and social situation, over the age of 18, can respond on their behalf.